jihyeonseong/ESG-AI-investment-by-streamlit/README.md

 ### Markowitz Portfolio
 - I added additional service for personal investor to get example portfolio based on modern portfolio theory.

-### Market Evaluation and Prediction
-- I added additioinal Chart with not only Gdelt but also twitter crawling.

 **With above services I added, user can reach more diverse information for ESG investment!**
 <br></br>